Pasteurized and Raw Milk

 Some people say they grew up drinking raw milk and never became sick from it.
 However, public health authorities know of many cases of people who became sick from drinking raw milk.

 Mandatory pasteurization of milk has eliminated large outbreaks of milk borne disease in Canada.
-However outbreaks still occur and remind us of the hazards of drinking raw milk.
+However outbreaks arising from raw milk still occur and remind us of the hazards of drinking raw milk.

 What can you do to protect yourself and your family?

 If you live in a rural area and cannot buy commercially pasteurized milk, you can reduce the risk from disease by following 5 easy steps for home pasteurization:

-- Place the raw milk in the top part of a double boiler.
-Gradually raise the temperature of the milk to 63°C (145°F) or hotter, and keep it at this temperature for at least 30 minutes.
-Stir often to prevent burning and to keep all the milk at the same temperature.
+Place the raw milk in the top part of a double boiler.
+Gradually raise the temperature of the milk to 74°C (165°F) or hotter, and keep it at this temperature for at least 15 seconds.
+Stir often to keep all the milk at the same temperature.
 Note: Overheating may cause milk flavour to change.

-- Check the temperature of the milk often with a clean, reliable thermometer.
-Put the thermometer about 2/3 or two-thirds of the way into the milk; do not rest it on the side or the bottom of the container.
-If you find the temperature has fallen below 63°C (145°F), raise the temperature to 63°C (145°F) or hotter and start the 30 minute timing over again.
+Check the temperature of the milk often with a clean and sanitized food thermometer.
+Put the thermometer about two-thirds of the way into the milk; do not rest it on the side or the bottom of the container.
+If you find the temperature has fallen below 74°C (165°F), raise the temperature to 74°C (165°F) or hotter and start the 15 second timing over again.

-- Cool the pasteurized milk quickly by putting the top part of the double boiler in ice water.
+Cool the milk quickly by putting the top part of the double boiler in an ice water bath.
 Stir often to make it cool faster.
 Continue cooling until the milk is at 20°C (68°F) or colder.

-Under ideal conditions, home pasteurized milk can keep in the refrigerator should keep for up to two weeks.
+Under ideal conditions, home pasteurized milk can keep in the refrigerator for up to 2 weeks.

-NOTE: Do not use a microwave oven to try to pasteurize milk at home due to uneven heating of the milk.
+Note: Do not use a microwave oven to pasteurize milk at home due to uneven heating of the milk.
 Use the method described above.